William Shawn: Awards and achievements

 In 1988, Shawn received the George Polk Career Award in recognition of his lifelong achievements.

 Personal life

 Shawn married journalist Cecille Lyon (1906–2005) in 1928, and the couple had three children: writer and actor Wallace Shawn, and twins Allen Shawn and Mary.
 Mary, who was eventually diagnosed with autism, was sent away from the family when she was eight years old to attend a special school, and later institutionalized.
 Allen became a composer.
 In 2007, he published a memoir, Wish I Could Be There, centering on his phobias.
 In 2010, he published a memoir, Twin, about his childhood and his relationship with his sister.

-In 1996, Shawn's longtime New Yorker colleague Lillian Ross wrote in a memoir that she and Shawn had an affair from 1950 until his death, with Lyon's knowledge.
-Ross claimed that Shawn was also active in the upbringing of her adopted son, Erik.
-The publication of the memoir was controversial, in part because Shawn deeply valued his privacy.
+In 1996, Shawn's longtime New Yorker colleague Lillian Ross wrote in a memoir that she and Shawn had had an affair from 1950 until his death, with Lyon's knowledge.
+Ross said that Shawn was also active in raising her adopted son, Erik.
+The memoir's publication was controversial, in part because Shawn deeply valued his privacy.